It may not seem intuitive at first, but moisture can penetrate the masonry that makes up your outer walls to affect the inner walls of your home.

 Over time, exterior walls exposed to rain and humidity can seep through the bricks until they reach the wood and drywall of the interior.

-In incredibly humid places like the southeastern part of the US, exterior walls that take longer to dry out will present danger of moisture damage along with mold or mildew for the interiors as well.
+In incredibly humid places like the southeastern part of the US, exterior walls (especially the north-facing ones) that take longer to dry out will present danger of moisture damage along with mold or mildew for the interiors as well.

 Plastering the walls is a traditional way to protect your home exteriors.

-It’s a reliable product that can not only protect exterior walls from moisture but also improve the aesthetic value as well.
+It’s a reliable product that not only protects the north-facing exterior walls from moisture but also improves the aesthetic value.

 But the plaster is often not enough in many cases, which is why you will need to waterproof the walls nicely.

-To start with the waterproofing process, you can follow these steps…
+To start with the waterproofing process of your vulnerable north-facing exterior walls, you can follow these steps…

 Step 1 – Inspection